 Depending on the variety you pick, radishes can be ready to harvest in less than three weeks.
 That’s impressive!
 They make an awesome choice for kids who are impatient to see a harvest.

 Just like peas and lettuce, radishes are a cooler-weather crop that you can start before the final frost.

-Finally, a warm weather crop!
+Finally, a warm-weather crop!
 I love green beans.
-My kids don’t love when I have pots of fresh green beans that need the ends snapped off.
+My kids don’t love when I have lots of fresh green beans that need the ends snapped off.
 Little hands help lighten my load for sure.